Carlos Pérez (pitcher): Career

 Pérez was a highly animated player, especially when he was on the mound.
 Beginning in his rookie year, after every strikeout (and sometimes even after individual strikes), he made spastic movements, usually flailing an arm into the air while crouching very low to the ground and hopping in a semicircle (in the case of a strikeout, Pérez would react in unity with the umpire who was signaling the strikeout motion).
 Sometimes batters took offense to it while others realized or knew that it was just part of his routine.

-Perez has gone on to play in his native Dominican Republic, to play winter ball, including the Caribbean World Series (2009) as well as the 2009 World Baseball Classic.
+Perez has gone on to play in his native Dominican Republic, to play winter ball, including the 2009 Caribbean Series as well as the 2009 World Baseball Classic.